By plane or by sea

 The international airports are located in Cebu, Clark, Davao, General Santos, Iloilo, Kalibo, Laoag, Manila, Puerto Princesa, and Zamboanga.
 Major cruise liners also stop at the port of Manila.

-The Mactan-Cebu International Airport (MCIA) in Lapu-Lapu City handles regular flights from Hong Kong, Japan, Korea, Singapore, Malaysia, Doha and China as well as chartered flights from the United States, and other major travel capitals.
+The Mactan-Cebu International Airport (MCIA) in Lapu-Lapu City handles regular flights from China, Hong Kong, Japan, Korea, Malaysia, Qatar, and Singapore, as well as chartered flights from the United States and other major travel capitals.

 Davao International Airport (also known as Francisco Bangoy International Airport) handles flights from Singapore and other chartered flights.

-Laoag International Airport in Ilocos Norte services flights from Taiwan, Hong Kong, and Macau.
+Laoag International Airport in Ilocos Norte services flights from Hong Kong, Macau, and Taiwan.

 Nationals from Norway, Denmark, Finland, Iceland, and Sweden may enter the Philippines without a visa and stay for a maximum of thirty (30) days, provided they are holders of a passport valid at least six (6) months beyond the period of stay in the Philippines, and present a return or outward bound ticket to their country of origin or to a next country of destination.